Mission & History

 Dean Michael X. Delli Carpini, right, meeting with a student.

-Under Dean Michael X. Delli Carpini (2003–present), the school’s academic expertise has expanded with the growth in the number of full-time faculty (from 16 to 24) in research areas related to institutions, globalization, health, and the digital environment, which has been instrumental in keeping the school oriented toward the evolving horizons of the field’s knowledge base.
-The addition of focused academic centers, projects, and labs — such as the Center for Advanced Research in Global Communication, the Penn Tobacco Center of Regulatory Science (TCORS), the Communication Neuroscience Lab, and the Network Dynamics Group — reflects Annenberg’s evolving sources of expertise.
+Under Dean Michael X. Delli Carpini (2003–2018), the school’s academic expertise expanded with the growth in the number of full-time faculty (from 16 to 24) in research areas related to institutions, globalization, health, and the digital environment, which has been instrumental in keeping the school oriented toward the evolving horizons of the field’s knowledge base.
+The addition of focused academic centers, projects, and labs — such as the Center for Advanced Research in Global Communication, the Center for Media at Risk, the Communication Neuroscience Lab, and the Network Dynamics Group — reflects Annenberg’s evolving sources of expertise.